lewagon/dotfiles/02-OOP/02-OO-Advanced/02-Dessert-inheritance/README.md

 - Why do we make classes inherit from others?
 What's the point?
 - What's the keyword to extend the behavior of an inherited method?
 - Let's assume we have `class Bike < Vehicle` and we defined `Vehicle#drive`.
 If we implement `Bike#drive` which method will apply to `Bike` objects, `Vehicle#drive` or `Bike#drive`?
 - Digression: About `nil?` and inheritance.
-In the Ruby doc, look for the implementation of the `nil?` method in the `NilClass`, and in the `Object` class which is the superclass of all ruby objects.
+In the Ruby doc, look for the implementation of the `nil?` method in the `NilClass`, and in the `Object` class which is the superclass of all Ruby objects.
 Now try to figure out what happens exactly when you call `an_example_object.nil?`.